-Cervical cancer is normally slow-growing cancer that's almost always caused by a human papillomavirus (HPV) infection.
+Cervical cancer is normally a slow-growing cancer that's almost always caused by a human papillomavirus (HPV) infection.
 You can visit our blog to learn more about HPV, including what it is and how to prevent it.

 Cervical cancer is nearly always preventable when screenings are performed regularly.